T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - "Trigger applications" list define applications executable, which will activate selected profile.
 Press "+" button to select new application, or select one from the list and press "-" button to delete it.
 - "Only then active" - profile will be activated in case of any application running and foreground (active) and have focus only.

-"Zones setting" block used operate with different setting blocks of the selected profile.
+The block operated by "Reset" and "Copy active" buttons used to clear or copy selected profile settings.
-Check all types of zones you need to operate (colors, effect or fan settings), then press "Reset" button to remove it from selected profile, or "Copy active" button to copy it from active (selected in top drop down box) profile.
+Check all types of information you need to operate (colors, effects or fan settings), then press "Reset" button to remove it from selected profile, or "Copy active" button to copy it from active (selected in top drop down box) profile.

 In case "Profile auto switch" turned on at "Settings", active profile will be selected automatically according to this rules:
 - If any "Trigger application" from any profile running - "Default" profile selected.